 The Medicaid EHR Incentive Program is limited to Eligible Professionals (EPs) for six years of participation, and Eligible Hospitals (EHs) for three years.
 The program provides incentive payments to EPs and EHs as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
-The program is slated to end in 2022 but eligible providers interested in participating must begin the application process by 2016.
+The program is slated to end in the calendar year 2022.

 - Physicians (M.D. and D.O.)